 Or resolve it like this: A dwarf/elf can work connections to locate a secret stash (MoS x 3d6 meals) with Merchant, Savoir-Faire, or Streetwise, but at no discount.

 See more food choices, and suggested bulk prices, at link.

 FWIW, I say cat-folk and gnome rations are special order, halfling rations are not, and orc rations are decidedly un-special.

-Final tip: DFRPG Companion 3 “Quick Equipment Kits” offers good advice: Mix normal & lightweight rations.
+Final tip: DFRPG Companion 3 “Quick Equipment Kits” offers good advice: Mix normal and lightweight rations.
 Eat the heavy normal food on the way to the dungeon; save the elven food for the road back, when you’re heavy with loot.

 (Buy the book for lots of good stuff like this!)